$n$-permutability and linear Datalog implies symmetric Datalog: Preliminaries

 If $I=(V,\C)$ is an instance of $\CSP(\A)$, then any $\CSP(\A)$ instance $J=(U,\D)$ with $U\subset V$ and $\D\subset \C$ is called a \emph{subinstance} of $I$.
 It easy to see that if $I$ has an unsatisfiable subinstance then $I$ itself is unsatisfiable.
 If $U\subset V$, the subinstance of $I=(V,\mathcal C)$ induced by $U$ is the instance $I_{\upharpoonright U}=(U,\mathcal D)$ where $(\sigma,R)\in \mathcal D$ if and only if $\Im \sigma\subset U$.

-We can draw CSP instances whose constraints' arities are at most as \emph{microstructures} (also known as potato diagrams among universal algebraists): For each variable $x$ we draw the set $B_x\subset A$ equal to the intersection of all unary constraints on $x$.
+We can draw CSP instances whose constraints' arities are at most two as \emph{microstructures} (also known as potato diagrams among universal algebraists): For each variable $x$ we draw the set $B_x\subset A$ equal to the intersection of all unary constraints on $x$.
 For each binary constraint we draw lines joining the pairs of elements in corresponding sets.
 A solution of the instance corresponds to the selection of one element $b_x$ in each set $B_x$ in such a way that whenever $\C=((x,y),R)$ is a constraint, we have $(b_x,b_y)\in R$ (see Figure~\ref{figPotato} for an example).

 Obviously, $\CSP(\A)$ is always in the class \compNP, since we can check in polynomial time whether a mapping $f\colon V\to A$ is a solution.
 Had we let the structure $\A$ be a part of the input, the constraint satisfaction problem would be \compNP-complete (it is easy to encode, say, 3-colorability of a graph as a CSP instance).
 However, when one fixes the structure $\A$, $\CSP(\A)$ can become easier.

-In particular, for some relational structures $\A$, the problem $\CSP(\A)$ can be solved by Datalog or one of its variants.
+A relational structure $\A$ is a~\emph{core} if any unary polymorphism $f\colon \A\to\A$ is an automorphism (i.e. we cannot retract $\A$ to a smaller relational structure).
+To classify the complexity of $\CSP(\A)$ for $\A$ finite, it is enough to classify cores, see~\cite[p.
+142]{hell-nesetril}.